 When you select the paragraph block, you will see a toolbar on top of it, with several editing options.
 In the previous chapter we explained the common editing options for all blocks.
-In the case of the paragraph block, here are the ones that apply: positioning, alignment, duplicate, insert before, insert after, group, and remove block.
+In the case of the paragraph block, here are the ones that apply: positioning, alignment, duplicate, insert before, insert after, copy style, paste style, paste style and link, and remove block.
+The copy and paste styling options are available with the PRO plans.

 Now, here are the specific editing options for the paragraph block: